Cheyne–Stokes respiration: Pathophysiology

 Causes may include heart failure, kidney failure, narcotic poisoning, intracranial pressure, and hypoperfusion of the brain (particularly of the respiratory center).
 The pathophysiology of Cheyne–Stokes breathing can be summarized as apnea leading to increased CO_{2} which causes excessive compensatory hyperventilation, in turn causing decreased CO_{2} which causes apnea, restarting the cycle.

+The normal control of breathing depends on the level of carbon dioxide in the blood serum and not the amount of oxygen.
+When carbon dioxide levels increase the respiratory centre of the brain automatically increases the rate of respiration and the number of breaths per minute increases.
+This happens in order to exhale the excess amount of carbon dioxide.
+When the levels decrease breathing slows down.
+The rate has little to nothing to do with the serum level of oxygen.

 In heart failure, the mechanism of the oscillation is unstable feedback in the respiratory control system.
 In normal respiratory control, negative feedback allows a steady level of alveolar gas concentrations to be maintained, and therefore stable tissue levels of oxygen and carbon dioxide (CO_{2}).
 At the steady state, the rate of production of CO_{2} equals the net rate at which it is exhaled from the body, which (assuming no CO_{2} in the ambient air) is the product of the alveolar ventilation and the end-tidal CO_{2} concentration.
 Because of this interrelationship, the set of possible steady states forms a hyperbola:

 Alveolar ventilation = body CO_{2} production/end-tidal CO_{2} fraction.

 In the figure below, this relationship is the curve falling from the top left to the bottom right.
 Only positions along this curve permit the body's CO_{2} production to be exactly compensated for by exhalation of CO_{2}.
 Meanwhile, there is another curve, shown in the figure for simplicity as a straight line from bottom left to top right, which is the body's ventilatory response to different levels of CO_{2}.
 Where the curves cross is the potential steady state (S).

 Through respiratory control reflexes, any small transient fall in ventilation (A) leads to a corresponding small rise (A') in alveolar CO_{2} concentration which is sensed by the respiratory control system so that there is a subsequent small compensatory rise in ventilation (B) above its steady state level (S) that helps restore CO_{2} back to its steady state value.
 In general, transient or persistent disturbances in ventilation, CO_{2} or oxygen levels can be counteracted by the respiratory control system in this way.